Conflict (process): Soft tactics and hard tactics

 People use soft tactics at the outset of the conflict, but as it escalates, tactics become stronger and harder.
 To demonstrate this phenomenon, Mikolic, Parker, and Pruitt (1997) simulated a conflict situation by creating a "birthday card factory" with study participants who were paid a small amount for each card they manufactured using paper, colored markers, and ribbons.
 The work went well until researchers' confederate who posed as another participant started hoarding production materials.
 Initially, group members tried to solve the problem with statements and requests.
 When these methods failed they shifted to demands and complaints, and then to threats, abuse, and anger.

 Although hard tactics can overwhelm the opponent, they often intensify conflicts.
 Morton Deutsch and Robert Krauss (1960) used trucking game experiment to demonstrate that capacity to threaten others intensifies conflict.
 They also showed that establishing a communication link does not always help to solve the dispute.
-If one party threatens the other, the threatened party will fare best if it cannot respond with a counterthreat.
+If one party threatens the other, the threatened party will sometimes fare best if it cannot respond with a counterthreat.
 Equally powerful opponents, however, learn to avoid the use of power if the fear of retaliation is high.